rescript-lang/rescript-compiler/docs/ffi.md

 external describe : string -> (unit -> unit) -> unit = "" [@@js.call "describe"]
 external it : string -> (unit -> unit) -> unit = "" [@@js.call "it"]
 ```
-Since, `mochajs` is a test framework, we also need some assertion
+Since `mochajs` is a test framework, we also need some assertion
 test, we can also describe the bindings to `assert.deepEqual` from
 nodejs `assert` library: